Our First Impressions

 When we come home from work feeling drained and tired, it’s often difficult to keep up with the partner and family without appearing as lethargic and uninterested.
 While our minds have the desire to keep pushing, a lack of energy simply hinders us from achieving our fullest potential.
 It’s important to know that there are several changes that you can make to your lifestyle and routine that may help to boost your energy levels.
 It may be something simple, like you just aren’t’ getting to bed early enough to get sufficient rest at night.
 Other factors can include a poor diet, lack of physical exercise, and consuming alcohol, drugs, or tobacco.
 Making positive lifestyle changes can help you enjoy more energy.
 However, sometimes we need a push of energy that takes place quickly and effectively.
 For this reason, many turn to energy shots, energy drinks, and pills to improve performance and get though the day.
 At Brain Enhancement Advisor, we provide reviews and information about the best products to enhance energy.

 The energy drinks and shots found in convenience stores and pharmacies are often loaded with ingredients, such as caffeine and sugar.
 While these may provide a boost in energy, the effects are temporary and when it wears off, you may find that you are even more tired and unfocused.
 Rather than relying on caffeine, select an energy shot with quality ingredients for sustained mental and physical energy.
 This is why we were intrigued when we heard about RuckPack – a nutritional energy shot offers wellness benefits, in addition to more energy, with a killer formula that doesn’t include any caffeine.
-Instead, RuckPack contains ingredients to improve energy, cognitive skills, improve circulation, and build stronger muscles and support immune system and joint health.

 The formula of RuckPack was created during a combat deployment in Afghanistan by the well-known marine leader Maj Rob Dyer to help soldiers in battle.
 The drink was first released in 2011 on Veteran’s day as a symbol of honor and appreciation for those involved in wars.
 Their slogan “Drink.
 Win.
 Repeat” soon became famous, particularly after RuckPack was introduced to the popular entrepreneur show “Shark Tank”, where 2 investors chose to support Maj Dyer’s product proposal.